Conflux-Chain/conflux-documentation/docs/espace/tutorials/oracle/Pyth/randomNumbers.md

 # Retrieve Random Numbers

-This tutorial will guide you through building a project on Conflux eSpace using Hardhat and retrieving random numbers through the Pyth oracle.
+This tutorial will guide you through building a project on Conflux eSpace using Hardhat and retrieving random numbers through the Pyth Oracle.

 ## Prerequisites